dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 With the route values `{ controller = Home, action = Index }`, this route will generate the URL `/`.
 The route values that were provided match the default values so the segments corresponding to those values can be safely omitted.
 Note that both URLs generated would round-trip with this route definition and produce the same route values that were used to generate the URL.

-Tip: An app using ASP.NET MVC should use `UrlHelper` to generate URLs instead of calling into routing directly.
+Tip: An app using ASP.NET Core MVC should use `UrlHelper` to generate URLs instead of calling into routing directly.

 For more details about the URL generation process, see [url-generation-reference](#url-generation-reference).